24 of Our Most Popular Home Tours of 2021

 Interior designer Tali Roth and her husband and children moved back to Melbourne after living in New York for a few years, and settled into their new home.
 No renovations, no touch-ups, no little projects.
 Just straight into the space in Caulfield North, which used to belong to Roth’s grandmother.
 In the space of just four months, Roth transformed the old building into a family home, purely off the back of the furniture, artwork and decorating accents that she previously owned in New York.

 The result is a testament to Roth’s eye as a designer, that she has been able to so seamlessly translate her Manhattan-cool interior style into a fresh and modern Melbourne home.
-From the airy living space with its portrait gallery of pictures hanging above the sofa – her favourite room in the house – to the bedroom, it's the definition of chic and serene.
+From the airy living space with its portrait gallery of pictures hanging above the sofa – her favorite room in the house – to the bedroom, it's the definition of chic and serene.

 Ceramicist and holistic health coach Teya Kepila, decorated her Brooklyn, NY, apartment with nature-inspired colours, carefully-selected secondhand furniture and plenty of her own hand-thrown ceramics.
-The finished product is equal parts studio and living space, complete with a pottery wheel and a cosy bedroom that has gained quite the attention from Bed Threads readers.
+The finished product is equal parts studio and living space, complete with a pottery wheel and a cozy bedroom that has gained quite the attention from Bed Threads readers.

 If you ever imagined what your dream living room would look like, there's a good chance it would be somewhat similar to Josh and Jenna Densten's.
 The crafty couple of The Block fame have built a brand new home in North Melbourne, styled with a soft colour palette, curves and calm vibes.